Pradders/BaderChargeTransition_ASE_atomicplotter/README.md

 Accept this result? (y/n): y (Starts after closing the figure.)

 ## Colour coding
 After conducting the projections, the difference in Bader charge between both images will be calculated.
 From this, the initial and final atomic systems will be elementally colour-coded which can be configured (e.g., Ni = lightgray, C = black) and saved into an image and the final image will be reincluded adjacent and colour coded (default: red-blue) using a colormap depending on the Bader charge range.
+Please note that the maximum absolute Bader charge difference across all images will be stored and used in determining the colormap range.
 The initial and final images will be arranged vertically on the left-hand side of the image and the Bader charge transition image will be included singularly on the right-hand side of the image.
 Any Bader charge difference values below the given threshold (default: 0.005) will be zeroed and therefore not coloured.
 All images will be given as top view (default: ('0x,0y,0z')) and as single periodicity ((1,1,1)) by default and can be adjusted.

 ## Image saving
 The figures will be saved in a new folder called "Bader_plots".
 Furthermore, if the ini and fin folders are nested within additional folders, the os.walk() function will find them, the folder locations will be stored and these new folders will be created within "Bader_plots" to save the images, so as to make them easier to find.
+Prior to the images being output and saved, the folder/image name will be printed for reference.

 Example saved images are provided below.